 2132 Middlebury Road (Route 64), Middlebury

 Features a wooden roller coaster, The Wooden Warrior.
-Quassy also has the Free Fall 'N' Drop tower along with the Kiddie Playport, a mega playground complete with slides and crawl-through spaces.
+Quassy also has the Free Fall 'N' Drop tower.
 Check out Splash Away Bay Water Park and Quassy Beach for summer water fun.

 DelGrosso’s Park & Laguna Splash Water Park

 Hours: Ride park: May-August, daily, 12-8:30pm; September: daily, 12-8pm; Water park: May-August: daily, 11am-7pm; Last weekend of August and September, 11 a.m.-6 p.m.